crystal-ruby/pages/soml/syntax.md

 action.
 Both are compiled to Register level instructions for the current method.
 Generally speaking expressions store their value in a register and statements store those values elsewhere, possibly after operating on them.

+The subsections below correspond roughly to the parsers rule names.

 **Basic expressions** are numbers (integer or float), strings or names, either variable, argument, field or class names. (normal details applicable).
 Special names include self (the current